Skateboarding trick

-A skateboarding trick, or simply a trick, is a maneuver performed by manipulating a skateboard, usually with one's feet, in a specific way to achieve the desired outcome – the trick.
+A skateboarding trick, or simply a trick, is a manoeuvre performed while riding a skateboard, in a specific way to achieve the desired outcome, often involving flips, rotations, or aerial movements.

 History

 Though skateboards emerged in the 1900s, skateboarding tricks like the ones done today did not appear until decades later.
 In the 1970s and earlier, the most common tricks were "2D" freestyle types such as manuals and pivots.
 Only later in the 1980s and early 1990s were common modern-day tricks like the ollie and heel-flip invented by Alan Gelfand and Rodney Mullen, setting the stage for other aerial tricks.
 The invention of these tricks changed the skateboarding lifestyle for many years to come.

 Types

 Ollie

 An ollie is a jump where the front wheels leave the ground first.
 This motion is attained with a snap of the tail (from the back foot) and sliding one's front foot forward to reach any altitude.
 A lot of technical tricks transpire from this element (e.g. the kickflip, heelflip, 360-flip).
 A nollie is when the back wheels leave the ground first by snapping the nose of the board, with the back foot sliding towards the tail.
 There is also a switch ollie, which is simply an ollie in switch stance position.
 The switch stance position is the opposite position of how the rider would normally ride.